Ranjangaon Mashid

-Ranjangaon Mashid is a village in Parner taluka in Ahmednagar district of state of Maharashtra, India.
+Ranjangaon Mashid is a village in Parner taluka in the Ahmednagar district of the state of Maharashtra, India.

 Religion

-Majority of the village dwellers are Hindu Marathas, Hindu Mali, Hindu chambhar along with smaller communities of Buddhists, Marwadis with few population of Muslims.
-Many peoples are found Bhill tribal community in middle of village.
+The majority of the village dwellers are Hindu Marathas, Hindu Mali, or Hindu chambhar as well as a smaller communities of Buddhists, Marwadis, and Muslims.

 Economy

 The majority of the population has farming as their primary occupation.

 Trade is mostly dependent on farming of cash crops & milk.